Skip to navigation Skip to content

 See Customer records Cuba Process Help to search Cuba and the ATO systems for an existing customer record.

 Note: if the customer does not have an existing case, for data integrity purposes the initial search must be conducted through Cuba by requesting data from the ATO.
-This is done by selecting the ATO radio button in the Customer window, which will cause an underlying legal notice to automatically issue.
+To do this, select the ATO radio button in the Customer window.
+This automatically issue a legal notice.
 If further searches are required using ATO applications, or if Service Officers need to look at the details of several potential matches via Cuba in order to locate/find the customer, the legal notice issued from the Customer window will cover these searches.

 For further help searching the ATO systems see the External searches guide.